Los Angeles Almanac Logo

 California

-According to the U.S. Department of Homeland Security (DHS), an estimated 2,610,000 unauthorized immigrants resided in California in 2018, compared to 2.76 million in 2015, 2.5 million in 2000, and 1.5 million in 1990.
-This number represented 22.9 percent of the entire estimated unauthorized immigrant population in the United States (11.39 million in 2018).
-About 6.6 percent of California's population was estimated to be unauthorized immigrants, with most (about 50 percent) from Mexico.
-Across the entire United States, an estimated 5.4 million unauthorized immigrants were from Mexico, up from 4.7 million in 2000.
+According to the U.S. Department of Homeland Security (DHS), an estimated 2.6 million unauthorized immigrants resided in California in 2022, compared to 2.76 million in 2015, 2.5 million in 2000, and 1.5 million in 1990.
+This represented the largest such population in any U.S. state, surpassing second-ranked Texas by more than half a million additional persons.
+The California number also represented 23.7 percent of the entire estimated unauthorized immigrant population (11.99 million in 2022) in the United States.
+About 6.61 percent of California's population was estimated to be unauthorized immigrants.
+Across the entire United States, an estimated 4.81 million unauthorized immigrants were from Mexico, down from 5.54 million just in 2018.

 Los Angeles County